debtcollective/dispute-tools/README.md

 # Deployment

 Infrastructure setup is handled by [debtcollective-terrraform](https://gitlab.com/debtcollective/debtcollective-terraform).
-Once you have you environment running, you can deploying using:
+Once you have you environment running, you can deploy it using Docker.

-1. `pm2 deploy ecosystem.json <environment> setup`
-2. `pm2 deploy ecosystem.json <environment>`

-For example to deploy to production run

-1. `pm2 deploy ecosystem.json production setup`
-2. `pm2 deploy ecosystem.json production`

-If you need to change branches, servers etc, feel free to edit `ecosystem.json`

 ## Configuration Variables

-This part is handled by [debtcollective-terrraform](https://gitlab.com/debtcollective/debtcollective-terraform) too, since we are using files for configuration.
+`config.js` is the file that holds all the configuration, you can edit this file with values in development, but for production and staging we are using environment variables.
+This part is handled by [debtcollective-terrraform](https://gitlab.com/debtcollective/debtcollective-terraform).

 # Design